Building a branch drain

 According to the plumbing of Fort Worth experts, this means breaking up the concrete and installing new lines and fittings.
 Before you tear into the floor, make sure you know exactly where the existing lines run.

-Mark the position of the existing drain line and the proposed run of the branch line on the floor with a chalkline.
+Mark the existing drain line's position and the branch line's proposed to run on the floor with a chalk line.
 Set the new shower and toilet in place to help you mark the exact location of the lines.